Archibald Douglas, 6th Earl of Angus: Break with England

 The same year Lord Hertford's marauding expedition, which did not spare the lands of Angus, made him join the anti-English party.
 Angus was released from ward when Hertford's army landed at Granton near Edinburgh.
 Angus made a bond with Arran and others to maintain their allegiance to Mary, and gave his support to the mission sent to France to offer the latter's hand to the Dauphin.
 In July 1544 he was appointed lieutenant of the south of Scotland, and distinguished himself on 27 February 1545 in the victory over the English at Ancrum Moor.
 Following this victory, Angus was invested with the insignia of a Knight of the Order of St Michael by Francis II of France.

 He still corresponded with Henry VIII, but nevertheless signed in 1546 the act cancelling the marriage and peace treaty, and on 10 September 1547 commanded the van in the great defeat of Scotland at Pinkie, when he again won fame.
 Early in October 1547, Angus tried to recapture the island of Inchcolm from the English with five ships.
 However, he kept up a secret correspondence with Andrew Dudley, the English commander at Broughty Castle, and wrote that he had made excuses to Regent Arran and prevented his retainers from joining the siege of Broughty.

 In February 1548 an attempt to capture him and punish him for his duplicity failed.
 His son-in-law, the Earl of Lennox, and the English border warden Thomas Wharton marched from Dumfries to intercept Angus at Drumlanrig Castle.
 Angus surprised and cut off a part of the force led by Wharton's son Henry while they were burning Durisdeer.
 Wharton claimed that when his forces were reunited they killed 500 men, some drowned in the Nith.
 Meanwhile, his stores at Dumfries were robbed and spoiled, and he was driven back to Annan and back to Carlisle.

 Angus escaped his English would-be captors again after the capture of Dalkeith Palace by Grey of Wilton in June 1548.
 He sailed from Tantallon Castle to Edinburgh, while George Douglas of Pittendreich escaped by a secret way with only a single companion.

 Death

 Under the regency of queen Mary of Guise his restless and ambitious character and the number of his retainers gave cause for frequent alarms to the government.
-On 31 August 1547 he resigned his earldom, obtaining a re-grant, sibi et suis haeredibus masculis et suis assignatis quibuscumque ("to him and his male heirs and their assignees").
+On 31 August 1547 he resigned his earldom, obtaining a re-grant, sibi et suis haeredibus masculis et suis assignatis quibuscumque ("to him and his male heirs and their assignees whomsoever").